 Where parts of a project are at different design stages

-The stage reached will often be the same for the whole project.
-However, on some projects each of the three scope types of the Mat 01 issue; ‘Superstructure’, ‘Substructure and hard landscaping’ and ‘Core Building Services’ may be at different stages.
-For each scope type, the most developed aspect of it determines its stage.
-For example, if the roof design is at ‘concept design’ stage but the façade is at ‘technical design’ stage, all of ‘superstructure’ is considered to be at the ‘technical design’ stage.
-Where unclear, confirmation of the design stage for each aspect should be sought from the project team.
+The whole project will often be at the same stage in the design process.
+However, it is possible for the three Mat 01 issue scope types ‘Superstructure’, ‘Substructure and hard landscaping’ and ‘Core Building Services’ to be at different stages.
+For each scope type, the most developed element comprising the scope type determines its stage.
+For example, if the roof element is at ‘concept design’ stage but the façade element is at ‘technical design’ stage, the ‘superstructure’ scope type is considered to be at the ‘technical design’ stage.
+In situations that are unclear, KBCN1156 should be used to confirm the design stage for the building and, if necessary, each scope type.